 As it is winter time, I really enjoy using colors that reflect the season.
 Blues, whites and light blue colors come in mind that represent ice and snow and cold winter weather.
 They make you want to cozy up with a blanket in front of the fireplace and enjoy the time with family while the winds are strong and snow is falling.
 Or in my case, rain is falling.

-As I was very curious about how the name “Catherine’s Wheel” came about, I really wanted to tell you the story behind it after I found out about it.
+As I was very curious about how the name “Catherine’s Wheel” came about, I really wanted to tell you the story behind it.
 But it is too gruesome and I don’t want to ruin your mood.
 I will tell you this much, it definitely has to do with a wheel.
 But how the name was attached to this stitch, I do not know.
 Besides that it looks like wheels, I don’t see a direct connection.

-But in a more positive thoughts, I believe that the Catherine’s Wheel Stitch really looks like a huge flower garden.
+But in a more positive way, I believe the Catherine’s Wheel Stitch really looks like a huge flower garden.
 It makes me think of the time my family and I visited the rose gardens in Germany.
 My parents love roses and have hundreds of different kinds and colors.

-The smell of roses or flowers and the beauty of sitting on a bench make me dream of so many romantic movies I have watched.
+The smell of roses or really any flower and the beauty of sitting on a bench make me dream of so many romantic movies that I have watched.
 I am a true romantic and love roses just as much as my parents do which is why I created a crochet Rose pattern as well.
 If you are interested in more Stitch Tutorials, I have a huge list also.

 Speaking of crochet again, the Catherine’s Wheel Stitch is ideal for so many different projects.
 You can easily use it for blankets, scarves, bags and so much more.
-In fact, in just a few days I have a hat pattern using this stitch coming out.
-So try to learn this stitch using the below tutorial, so you are ready to make the hat when the pattern is released.
+In fact, in just a few days I will have a hat pattern using this stitch available.
+So, try to learn this stitch using the below tutorial, so that you are ready to make the hat when the pattern is released.